-- A. Routine Medical Care. - B. Perform GFAST Exam. - C. Protect airway, suction as necessary.
-Seizure and vomiting. - D. Administer O_2 as indicated. - E. Maintain head and neck in neutral alignment.
-Do NOT flex the neck. - F. If BP > 90 mmHg, elevate head of bed to 30°. - G. If altered sensorium, seizure, or focal neurological deficit, obtain and record blood sugar level. - H. If blood sugar < 80 administer Oral Glucose if patient is alert with intact gag reflex. - I. Monitor and record neurological status and any changes. - J. Protect paralyzed limbs from injury. - K. Whenever possible, the EMR should establish the last known well time.
+- A. Routine Medical Care. - B. Perform GFAST Exam. - C. Ask patient or appropriate caregiver about the patient's time "last known well". - D. Protect airway, suction as necessary.
+Seizure and vomiting. - ${\sf E}. \quad {\sf Administer} \ {\sf O}2 \ {\sf as} \ {\sf indicated}.$ - F. Maintain head and neck in neutral alignment.
+Do NOT flex the neck. - G. If BP > 90 mmHg, elevate head of bed to 30°. - H. If altered sensorium, seizure, or focal neurological deficit, obtain and record blood sugar level. - I. If blood sugar < 80 administer Oral Glucose if patient is alert with intact gag reflex. - J. Monitor and record neurological status and any changes. - K. Protect paralyzed limbs from injury. - L. Whenever possible, the EMR should establish the last known well time.